Denis Browne (politician): Public Opinion in Ireland

+And the French drums raving to strike you down."

 Family

 He married his cousin Anne Mahon (died 1833) of Castlegar, County Galway, in 1790, having five sons and four daughters.
 Two of his sons, James and Peter, also served in the commons from the 1820s.
 He was instrumental in securing the election of his cousin, Dominick Browne, 1st Baron Oranmore and Browne, supposedly encouraging him to fight a duel to gain votes (Martyn, 2001).